MikeSWang/Triumvirate/docs/source/installation.rst

 <https://pypi.org/project/Triumvirate>`_ and `conda-forge
 <https://anaconda.org/conda-forge/triumvirate>`_.

-By default, we recommend you install using `conda`:
+We recommend you install using `conda`:

 .. code:: console